 The Foreign Service Family Reserve Corps (FSFRC)

-Many, but not all, positions held by family members overseas require a security clearance.
+Most, but not all, positions held by family members overseas require a security clearance.
 Family members often ask if they can obtain a Top Secret or Secret clearance in advance but federal guidelines do not permit this.
 An investigation for a security clearance cannot be initiated until a conditional offer of employment for a position requiring a security clearance has been made.
-If an investigation for a clearance has been initiated, it is very important that family members respond to inquiries from Diplomatic Security in a timely manner.
+If an investigation for a clearance has been initiated, it is very important that family members respond to inquiries from Diplomatic Security (DS) in a timely manner.

 The Department of State is the primary employer at overseas missions and recognizes the following hiring preference (see family member definition in 3 FAM 7121):